 How might a new hire negotiate a higher-paid entry level salary?
 Well, having a well-researched entry level salary forecast in mind is one place to start.

 Of course, negotiating a good entry level salary is not necessarily an easy undertaking.
-The Harvard Business Review warns soon-to-be negotiators to prepare for tough questions, especially where salary is concerned.
 Interviewers may put candidates on the spot, asking if they’re considering other offers or if the position is their top choice.

 In an already uncomfortable situation, some candidates may stumble or misspeak if they don’t know how to justify what they’re asking for.